The Comprehensive Epilepsy Center at BMC

 - Seizure and Epilepsy Telemedicine Program ( I am also sending an information sheet for patients.
 Would be great if we could link to it and upload to web page.)

 - Pharmacy Technician in clinic to assist with medication refills and prior authorizations.

 - Surgical Consultation and Therapy

 - Vagal Nerve Stimulator

 In addition to medical services, there are several unique programs for families.
 Medical Legal Partnership Boston can advise patients and families about problems with education, disabilities, employment, income support, immigration and childcare.
-The Family Support Assessment Clinic gives parents the tools to help their children understand and cope with dramatic changes in their lives that result from having seizures or epilepsy.
 As part of BMC’s mission to advocate for families and children, Special Kids, Special Help was developed to help families and caretakers find trustworthy and reliable information and resources about epilepsy, as well as autism and developmental disorders.